ACH returns 101: What they are and how to manage them

 • Delayed revenue: ACH returns directly affect a business’s cash flow by delaying receipt of funds.
 This can be particularly challenging for small businesses or those operating on tight margins, as it can impact their ability to cover operational expenses or pay suppliers on time.

 • Additional fees: Many banks charge fees for returned ACH transactions.
-These fees can accumulate, especially if a business has a high volume of returns.
+These ACH return charges can accumulate, especially if a business has a high volume of returns.

-• Impact on customer relationships: Frequent ACH returns can strain customer relationships.
+• Impact on customer relationships: ACH payments are the backbone of the American financial system, with 93% of workers choosing to receive their paycheck through the system.
+As such, frequent ACH returns can strain customer relationships.
 Even returns due to customer error can reflect poorly on the business if not handled tactfully and efficiently.

-• Increased risk of fraud: Returns due to unauthorized transactions can indicate issues with fraud.
+• Increased risk of fraud: Fraud is a concern for many types of businesses, with 63% of organizations reporting that they faced check fraud in 2024.
+ACH payments are not immune to fraud either, and returns due to unauthorized transactions can indicate issues with fraudulent transactions.
 Businesses might need to reassess their security measures for collecting and storing payment information.
 Failure to protect against fraud can lead to further financial losses and legal complications.

 • Operational disruptions: For businesses that rely on predictable cash flow like subscription services, ACH returns can disrupt operations.
-For example, ACH returns might impact a business’s planning and budgeting, affecting its decision-making or investing.
+For example, ACH return charges might impact a business’s planning and budgeting, affecting its decision-making or investing.

 • Legal and compliance issues: Businesses must comply with regulations governing ACH transactions, including those related to fraud and authorization.
 High rates of ACH returns might draw regulatory scrutiny, potentially leading to audits or penalties if improper practices are uncovered.